 Digital Universe Atlas is open source free astronomy software available under the Illinois open source license and performs on the Linux platform very effectively.

-This planetarium software was initiated by the American Museum of Natural History that facilitates standalone 4-dimensional sky visualization, and it was designed by the Stuart of the National Centre of Supercomputing center.
+This planetarium software was initiated by the American Museum of Natural History and facilitates standalone 4-dimensional sky visualization. it was designed by Stuart of the National Centre of Supercomputing Center.

 In the solar system, many stars and planets are out to the edge; this planetarium software collects information from scientists and relevant agencies; hence, enthusiasts can utilize the database.